 - General Purpose AI (GPAI): Additional requirements apply to the provider.

-Considerations and choices made during development of the questionnaires relating to the AI Act, guidelines from the European Commission on the definition of an AI system, Article 22 GDPR and guidelines of the EPDB and Dutch DPA (AP) and the Dutch Algorithm Register Guidelines are described in ‘Implementation of the AI Act – Definition of an AI System’.
-The policy briefing explains why certain elements from guidelines of the European Commission on the definition of an AI system contradict the legislative text of the AI Act.
+Considerations and choices made during development of the questionnaires relating to the AI Act, guidelines from the European Commission on the definition of an AI system, Article 22 GDPR and guidelines of the EPDB and Dutch DPA (AP) and the Dutch Algorithm Register Guidelines are described in ‘AI AQT Documentation’.
+The policy briefing elaborates why the guidelines of the European Commission blur the interpretation of the AI system definition.

 Preventing prohibited automated decision-making

-The above flowcharts for Questionnaire 1B are simplified representations of only the logic needed to assess whether a system falls under one of the legal definitions, considered in isolation (either AI, high-impact algorithm or sADM).
-In an actual run through the questionnaire, the questions overlap, and users encounter each of them only once.
-A complete flowchart of Questionnaire 1B with all paths and outcomes can be found here.
+The above flowcharts for Questionnaire 1 are simplified representations of the logic needed to assess whether an algorithmic system falls under one of the legal definitions: AI system, solely automated decision-making or high-impact algorithm).
+When using the questionnaire, users encounter questions only once.
+A complete flowchart of Questionnaire 1 with all paths and outcomes can be found here.